negligible-mass/minifreak-converter/README.md

   Python version uses numpy's arbitrary-size FFT there, so results can differ for such files — Serum tables are always powers of two).
 * A minimal stored-mode ZIP writer with CRC-32.
-* File System Access API for direct folder writing, feature-detected with an automatic fall back to ZIP.
+* File System Access API for direct folder writing, feature-detected with an automatic fall back to ZIP (the folder option is disabled outright when the API is missing).
+* The custom Factory-folder string lives in `localStorage`.

 ## Limitations

 * Direct folder writing needs a Chromium browser; other browsers get the ZIP path.
-Browsers also block some protected system folders from the directory picker — on macOS this often includes `/Library`, so the ZIP route plus a Finder copy is the reliable path there.
+* The folder picker cannot open Arturia's own directories — Chrome and Edge block protected system locations, including `C:\ProgramData` and `/Library` ("can't open this folder because it contains system files").
+  Converted files always have to be copied into place by hand.
 * Wavetable import expects **mono** frame-structured WAVs.
 * Large batches are converted in memory; a few hundred files is fine, but the ZIP is built in RAM before download.